Leadership Metacognition: Thinking About Thinking

 The first manager responds without thinking, not realizing he is lacking information.
 He is using a traditional “command-and-control” leadership style that’s simply not acceptable in today’s workplace.
 In truth, the second manager may have secretly wanted to threaten the employees with their jobs.
 She realizes, however, that she lacks the knowledge needed to appropriately respond without making the situation worse.

 In this and many other situations, a wrong response can quickly lead to grievances and unfair labor practices charges.
 The second manager is using her metacognitive ability.
-She is able to step back from the event, think about her initial response and learn about different legal responses rather than automatically reacting.
+She is able to step back from the event, think about her initial response, and learn about different legal responses rather than automatically reacting.

 Metacognitive ability is a skill that is called upon in a variety of situations.
-For example, a diverse workforce requires leaders to recognize and eliminate biases to be effective managers and create a true collaborative culture.
+For example, a diverse workforce requires leaders to recognize and eliminate biases to be effective managers and create a truly collaborative culture.
 Cultural metacognition is reflective thinking about your and others’ cultural assumptions and how diverse people communicate.
 When you provide communication training to your leaders, you are providing metacognition skills development.

 A manager with good skills will reflect on things like implicit bias and the best way to talk to employees to overcome language or cultural barriers.
 He or she has well-developed listening skills (information gathering and reflection) and gives thoughtful feedback (appropriate response).
 Thoughtful feedback means ingrained, automatic responses, often reflecting conscious and unconscious biases to some degree, are avoided.